dell/csm-docs/content/docs/replication/migration/migrating-volumes-same-array.md

 You can migrate existing pre-provisioned volumes to another storage class by using volume migration feature.

 Currently two versions of migration are supported:
-- To replicated storage class from NON replicated one
+- To replicated storage class from NON replicated one.
-- To NON replicated storage class from replicated one
+- To NON replicated storage class from replicated one.

 ## Prerequisites
 - Original volume is from the one of currently supported CSI drivers (see Support Matrix)